tsnl/qy/README.md

   $ source scripts/setup.sh
   ```

-...and that's it, you're all set to run `qc`, the Qy compiler.
+...and that's it, you're all set to run `qbt`, the Qy build tool.

 NOTE: if you are a Windows user, please use WSL or a Virtual Machine to run `qc`.
 Since `qc` is just a C++ code generator (similar to `cfront`), the generated source files can then